interBayes/interBayes.github.io/_pages/about.md

 sense of real-world data.
 We thus view Bayesian inference as an interdisciplinary node that can unite researchers across fields.
 Hence the name *interBayes*, where *inter* stands for *interdisciplinary*.

 ## Funding
-We are funded by the Centre for Integrated Research on Culture and Society (<a href="https://www.uu.se/centrum/circus">Circus</a>).
+Our network is funded by the Centre for Integrated Research on Culture and Society (<a href="https://www.uu.se/centrum/circus">Circus</a>).